 Service desk is the best-known function within the IT organization for most businesses.
 The service desk acts as a single point of contact between the business and the IT department where users can submit incident reports or requests for IT services.

-IT operations plays a unique role compared to these other functions, although there may be some overlap in areas of responsibility and specialties.
-The goal of IT operations control is to monitor and control IT services as well as the underlying configuration items required to deliver those services.
-Some organizations may even divide their service desk functionality into a separate IT operations help desk and IT applications help desk.
+ITOps play a unique role compared to these other functions, although there may be some overlap in areas of responsibility and specialties.
+The goal of ITOps control is to monitor and control IT services as well as the underlying configuration items required to deliver those services.
+Some organizations may even divide their service desk functionality into a separate ITOps help desk and IT applications help desk.

-While the technical management function exists to provide high-level technical guidance, IT operations focuses on routine and day-to-day operational tasks and maintenance.
-While application management teams focus on the technical aspects of application management, IT operations focuses specifically on services and infrastructure (although there is some overlap, as both may be involved in application monitoring).
-IT operations delivers value to the organization by controlling and managing the specific tasks needed to maintain the performance and reliability of the IT infrastructure in delivering services to the business.
+While the technical management function exists to provide high-level technical guidance, ITOps focus on routine and day-to-day operational tasks and maintenance.
+While application management teams focus on the technical aspects of application management, ITOps focus specifically on services and infrastructure (although there is some overlap, as both may be involved in application monitoring).
+ITOps deliver value to the organization by controlling and managing the specific tasks needed to maintain the performance and reliability of the IT infrastructure in delivering services to the business.

-An IT operations team can consist of IT operators managed by an IT operations manager, or a cross-functional team of network and systems engineers, network security professionals and other job titles that work together to manage and maintain the IT infrastructure.
-The Disciplined Agile framework identifies 6 classifications for IT operations tasks, along with the connected activities that correspond to each strategic objective.
+An ITOps team can consist of IT operators managed by an ITOps manager, or a cross-functional team of network and systems engineers, network security professionals and other job titles that work together to manage and maintain the IT infrastructure.
+The Agile framework identifies six classifications for IT operations tasks, along with the connected activities that correspond to each strategic objective.

-Run Solutions - Running solutions is the main reason that IT operations exists.
-IT operators are responsible for performing data back-ups, restoring system after a service outage or update, configuring and tuning servers and other configuration items to optimize their performance and allocating IT resources where they are needed to promote effective service delivery.
+Run solutions - Running solutions is the main reason that ITOps exist.
+IT operators are responsible for performing data back-ups, restoring a system after a service outage or update, configuring and tuning servers and other configuration items to optimize their performance and allocating IT resources where they are needed to promote effective service delivery.

-Manage Infrastructure - Oversight of IT infrastructure is a key responsibility for IT operations managers.
+Manage infrastructure - Oversight of IT infrastructure is a key responsibility for ITOps managers.
 The IT infrastructure is comprised of computing and networking hardware, along with software applications that run on them.
 Infrastructure management includes oversight of hybrid cloud environments, applications deployed in the cloud, network security management, facilities management and hardware IT infrastructure components.

-Manage Configurations - IT operations must document hardware configurations and solution dependencies, as well as implement new configurations to promote optimal performance of the IT infrastructure and services.
+Manage configurations - ITOps must document hardware configurations and solution dependencies, as well as implement new configurations to promote optimal performance of the IT infrastructure and services.

-Evolve Infrastructure - IT operations plays a dominant role in day-to-day maintenance, but IT operators can and must act as innovators who work to evolve the infrastructure in a way that meets the demands of the business.
-This includes activities such as identifying impacts of change, applying software patches and introducing new hardware and software applications to drive service performance.
+Evolve infrastructure - ITOps plays a dominant role in day-to-day maintenance, but IT operators can and must act as innovators who work to evolve the infrastructure in a way that meets the demands of the business.
+This includes activities such as identifying the impacts of change, applying software patches and introducing new hardware and software applications to drive service performance.

-Mitigate Disasters - IT operations teams are typically in charge of a business organization's disaster recovery plan.
-IT operations teams plan, simulate and practice disaster recovery situations to protect the business from experiencing significant downtime and lost revenue if an unexpected problem or disaster causes a major service outage.
+Mitigate disasters - ITOps teams are typically in charge of a business organization's disaster recovery plan.
+ITOps teams plan, simulate and practice disaster recovery situations to protect the business from experiencing significant downtime and lost revenue if an unexpected problem or disaster causes a major service outage.

-Govern IT Operations - IT Operations monitors and measures the performance of the IT infrastructure, including the IT organization's security posture.
+Govern ITOps - ITOps monitors and measures the performance of the IT infrastructure, including the IT organization's security posture.
 It may also develop operational metrics to help evaluate the performance of key processes and services, manage software license compliance and conduct infrastructure audits to verify that security and performance targets are being met.